m-a-h-e/m-a-h-e.github.io/softmax_derivative.md

 ---
 # The Softmax Function and it's Derivative

+{:.note}
-{:.note}We define n as the softmax output vector index and k as the softmax input vector index.
+We define n as the softmax output vector index and k as the softmax input vector index.
 The sum symbol in the formulas below always means "sum over all k" (sum over all input indices).

 **The softmax function is defined as:**